 In March of 1981, they applied for (and subsequently received) permission to remodel the property and change its use into business offices.

-In June of 1984, Emerson College bought 355 Commonwealth from the Governor Ames Mansion Realty Trust.
+On June 7, 1984, 355 Commonwealth was purchased from David H. Thorne and Paul A. Faraca by Emerson College.
 In January of 1984, prior to purchasing the property, Emerson College applied for (and subsequently received) permission to convert it into offices and a retail store.

-355 Commonwealth remained a mixed residential and commercial building in 2015.
+355 Commonwealth remained assessed as a residential and commercial building in 2021.